Heinrich Göbel: Investigations in recent years

-The Goebel-Legend
+The Göbel-Legend

 Franklin Leonard Pope was a close friend of Thomas Alva Edison but later he was in quarrel with him.

 He was an important man with a good reputation in the field of electricity; in 1886 he was the President of the American Institute of Electrical Engineers.

 In January 1893 Franklin Pope wrote an article published on the head page of the Electrical Engineer titled The Carbon Filament Lamp of 1859—The Story of an Overlooked Invention.
 In this article Franklin Pope credited the invention of the practical incandescent light bulb to Henry Goebel.
 Furthermore, he supported the Goebel-Defense at court providing affidavits.

 Probably his relationship to Thomas Edison was the motivation of Franklin Pope.

 The reputation of Franklin Pope and his article in The Electrical Engineer is the reason for the existing view in some countries that Henry Goebel developed a carbon filament lamp many years before Thomas Edison did it.
 The Electrical Engineer is available in the libraries of many technical universities.
 Franklin Pope's article was interpreted as a reliable source as well in the year of publishing as in later years.
 In 1893 his article was the source for reports about the Goebel-Story of newspapers in the US and in Europe.

 As a matter of fact there is a lack of convincing evidence for the information about the lamps of Henry Goebel given by Franklin Pope in his article.
 This was the result of the litigations (motions for a preliminary injunction) in three cases in 1893 and 1894.

 In a dissertation published 2007 it is stated, that the article was part of the fraudulent Goebel-Defense and the intention was to produce credibility for the Goebel-Story and sympathy for Henry Goebel, an "underdog" who anticipated the famous Thomas Edison.
 According to this view, Franklin Pope was a fraudulent acting consultant of the Goebel Defense.

 Franklin Pope wrote a book titled Evolution of the Electric Incandescent Lamp.
 In the 2nd Edition of this book, published 1894 one year after his article about Henry Goebel in the Electrical Engineer of January 1893, Henry Goebel is not mentioned.